raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 ## Lambda Destinations

 - Successful or failed event results can be sent to destinations
-- Asynchronous invocations (both failed and successful events)
+- **Asynchronous invocations** can defines destination for both failed and successful events
     - SQS
     - SNS
     - Lambda